Resilient Distributed Estimation Through Adversary Detection: Background

-The goal of the network of agents is to estimate $\theta^*$ from the individual observations $y_1, \dots, y_N$ subject to the assumptions stated below. \begin{assumption} The graph $G$ is connected. \end{assumption} We make Assumption~\ref{ass: connectivity} without loss of generality, since, if $G$ is not connected, then we can separately consider each connected component of $G$. \begin{assumption} Each agent $n$ a priori knows its own local sensing model (i.e., each agent knows the matrix $H_n$) and its local observation $y_n$, only. \end{assumption}
+The goal of the network of agents is to recursively estimate $\theta^*$ from the individual observations $y_1(t), \dots, y_N(t)$, $t = 0, 1, \dots$, subject to the assumptions stated below. \begin{assumption} The graph $G$ is connected. \end{assumption} If $G$ is not connected, then we can separately consider each connected component of $G$. \begin{specification} Agent $n$ knows only its own local sensing model (i.e., each agent knows only its own $H_n$), its neighborhood $\Omega_n$, and its local observation $y_n(t)$. \end{specification}

-\begin{assumption} Each agent $n$ may exchange information over the communication graph $G$.
-An agent $n$ may only exchange information with other agents in its neighborhood, $\Omega_n$.
-Each agent a priori knows only its neighborhood $\Omega_n$ but does not necessarily know the whole structure of $G$. \end{assumption} Assumptions~\ref{ass: localKnowledge} and~\ref{ass: localExchange} specify that, initially, each agent only has local knowledge of the sensing model and communication graph $G$.